Walther Sommerlath: Life in Germany

-Membership of the Nazi Party
+Membership in the Nazi Party

 Not much is publicly known about Sommerlath's Nazi affiliations.
 Living as a German citizen in São Paulo, Brazil, Sommerlath joined the German National Socialist Worker's Party (NSDAP/AO) as an expatriate member on 1 December 1934.
-His member number is 3592030.
+His member number was 3592030.
 His brother Paul Sommerlath had joined the Party in 1933.
 Most Germans in Brazil chose not to be members in the party.
 Thus, Brazil's president, Getúlio Vargas, found no real opposition when he decided to outlaw the party in 1938.
 The Sommerlath brothers remained members of the Nazi party until the party was banned and dissolved by the Allies in 1945.

 In 1976, when Silvia was about to marry King Carl XVI Gustaf of Sweden, the Swedish daily Expressen interviewed Sommerlath about his Nazi background.
 In the interview, Sommerlath denied that he had any connections with the Nazi Party, saying that his only participation in the war was his work at the arms factory in Berlin.

 The Swedish royal family has declined to comment on the Queen's father's role in the war or reveal other facts about his company.
 But on 16 May 2011, in reaction to a Swedish TV news magazine, Queen Silvia announced that she would probe her father's alleged Nazi ties.

 In 2020, a group of researchers announced newly discovered diaries and notes that indicate Walther Sommerlath participated in organizing the rescue of German, anti-Hitler resistance members and Jewish people during the war.
 After Claus von Stauffenberg had failed in his attempt to assassinate Hitler on 20 July 1944, fifteen resistance members, along with a number of Jewish people, were smuggled to Sweden by train.
 Walther Sommerlath's name appears in documents originally held by German resistance member Otto Wegner.
 The train left some hundred kilometers southeast from Berlin containing furniture.
 When it arrived in Berlin, the furniture was removed, and the people loaded in, along with some concrete pillars to make up for the weight difference.
 The train arrived in Trelleborg in southern Sweden safely.
 Swedish diplomats, members of the Swedish church in Berlin and a few Germans are said to have been involved in the planning.